syncfusion-content/wpf-docs/wpf/dotnet-core-compatibility.md

 documentation: ug
 ---

-# Getting started with .NET core 3.1, .NET 5 and .NET 6
+# Getting started with .NET core

-Syncfusion Essential Studio for WPF ships .NET core 3.1, .NET 5 and .NET 6 assemblies for building WPF .NET Core applications using Syncfusion Controls.
+Syncfusion Essential Studio for WPF ships .NET core assemblies for building WPF .NET Core applications using Syncfusion Controls.
 This section explains how to create the project in .NET Core application and using syncfusion WPF controls.

-N> All Syncfusion WPF controls supports .NET core 3.1, .NET 5 and .NET 6 Framework except the controls labeled as `classic`.
+N> All Syncfusion WPF controls supports .NET core Framework except the controls labeled as `classic`.

 ## Adding Reference